scaljeri/angular-route-xxl/README.md

         }
     }

-But the tunnel-decorator is not limited to sibling components only, it can also go straight through routes!
+The tunnel-decorator is not limited to sibling components only, it can also go straight through routes!
 If you want to see this in action, go to the [demo](https://stackblitz.com/edit/angular-route-xxl?file=app%2Ffoo-bar%2Ffoo-bar.component.ts) and click a route.
 The ripple effect is just that!